isomerpages/mom-sec/_faq/useful-information-for-employers.md

 </table>
   *The person with disabilities must be supported by SG Enable to qualify.
 Disabilities covered by SG Enable are autism spectrum disorder, intellectual disability, physical impairment, hearing impairment and visual impairment.
 If you have queries on the disabilities as covered by SG Enable, you may refer to <a href="https://www.sgenable.sg/Pages/Home.aspx">www.sgenable.sg</a> or contact SG Enable at: 1800-8585 885.<br><br>

-  The SEC payout reduces linearly for monthly wages between $3,000 to $4,000.
+  The SEC payout reduced linearly for monthly wages between $3,000 to $4,000.
 </details><br>
 <details>
   <summary><b>3.
-What is considered as wages in assessing SEC eligibility?
-Will overtime pay and bonuses be included?</b></summary>
+What was considered as wages in assessing SEC eligibility?
+Would overtime pay and bonuses be included?</b></summary>

-  SEC eligibility is based on the total wages paid to the employee, as computed from the CPF contributions that are made.
-The total wage of the employee is the sum of his Ordinary Wages for the month and the Additional Wages paid to him in that month.
-This may include but is not limited to food allowances, overtime, annual bonus, leave pay etc. Please refer to <a href="https://www.cpf.gov.sg/member/growing-your-savings/cpf-contributions/saving-as-an-employee">CPF Board website</a> for a more detailed description of total wages.
+  SEC eligibility was based on the total wages paid to the employee, as computed from the CPF contributions that are made.
+The total wage of the employee was the sum of his Ordinary Wages for the month and the Additional Wages paid to him in that month.
+This may include but was not limited to food allowances, overtime, annual bonus, leave pay etc. Please refer to <a href="https://www.cpf.gov.sg/member/growing-your-savings/cpf-contributions/saving-as-an-employee">CPF Board website</a> for a more detailed description of total wages.
 </details><br>
 <details>
   <summary><b>4.
-How is the age of an employee determined in assessing his eligibility for the SEC?</b></summary>
+How was the age of an employee determined in assessing his eligibility for the SEC?</b></summary>

-  The SEC was provided to employers that hire employees aged 55 and above, and the wage offsets are tiered by age.
-The employee will be considered to be 55 (or the next age group) in the month of his birthday.
+  The SEC was provided to employers that hire employees aged 55 and above, and the wage offsets were tiered by age.
+The employee would be considered to be 55 (or the next age group) in the month of his birthday.
 </details><br>
 <details>
   <summary><b>5.
 As an employer, what do I need to do to receive my SEC?</b></summary>

-  MOM will automatically assess your eligibility for the SEC, based on your regular monthly CPF contributions for your employees.
+  MOM would have automatically assessed your eligibility for the SEC, based on your regular monthly CPF contributions for your employees.
 You would have received a letter from MOM informing you of the payment if you are eligible and have made the necessary CPF contributions on time.<br><br>
 	The final payout for SEC was paid in March 2021.
 </details><br>
 <details>